 This Mediterranean Strata with Olives, Sundried Tomatoes, and Feta is the perfect compromise!
 I still get my brunch food, but we can enjoy it at home without the wait.

-My favorite thing about this Mediterranean Strata with Olives, Sundried Tomatoes, and Feta is that it’s so easy to prepare.
-It looks fancy enough for a special meal, but all the prep is done the night before, so you can take it easy (or chat with your guests) while it bakes in the morning.
+This breakfast strata looks fancy enough for a special meal, but all the prep is done the night before.
+So you can take it easy (or chat with your guests) while it bakes in the morning.

-Don’t skip this step or the bread will not have a chance to absorb the liquid, and your strata will be tough.
+Don’t skip this step or the bread will not have a chance to absorb the liquid, and your breakfast bake will be tough.